 The missing song from the Blood Sugar Sex Magik sessions

-In 2002 a vh1 documentary about Blood Sugar Sex Magik aired, and with it came some previously unseen footage of the band recording the album.
-Overlaid on that is what appears to the band, with Rick, listening to an unknown track.
-This also might be viewable on the extended cut of Funky Monks.
+vh1 aired a documentary about Blood Sugar Sex Magik in 2002, and with it came some previously unseen footage of the band recording the album.
+Overlaid on that footage is what appears to the band, with Rick, listening to a previously unheard track.
 You can hear that here.
+It’s name is unknown; there’s a chance it’s not even the RHCP playing - it could be stock music overlaid by vh1.

 The rest of the Greatest Hits sessions

-DAT and cassette tapes of the bands rehearsal time; whether they be jams for new songs, rehearsals for tours, etc., stemming from the early 90s up until 2007, are known to circulate among collectors.
+DAT and cassette tapes of the bands rehearsals, whether they be jams for new songs, rehearsals for tours, etc., are known to circulate among collectors.

 additional “Funky Monks” footage